-If your Chromebook keeps restarting as stated in this thread on Google Support Forum, there are some hardware issues at stake.
+If your Chromebook keeps restarting as stated in this Google Support thread, there are some hardware issues at stake.
 And, in that case, there’s only so much you can on your own (without contacting a repairman) do except maybe replace the battery.
 However, we decided to provide some software troubleshooting steps, just to ensure that ChromeOS is not causing the problem.
 Learn more below.

 Table of contents:

 - Perform a Hard Reset (Hardware Reset)

 - Take your Chromebook to a repair service

 Why does my Chromebook keep turning off by itself?